ForEvolve/forevolve.github.io/_posts/en/2017-08-17-design-patterns-web-api-service-and-repository-part-3.md

 ### ClansController
 The `ClansController` only expose a read all clans endpoint.
 The clan's data will be static and hard coded but could be persisted in a database at a later time.
-*You could do this refactoring at the end of the series to practice your new skills or wait for me to do it in a future article.*
+*You could do this refactoring at the end of the series to practice your new skills.*

 ``` csharp
 namespace ForEvolve.Blog.Samples.NinjaApi.Controllers